 However, Latin Americans and Spaniards also benefit from the US culture.
 For instance, shoppers in these regions love the Walmart shopping experience even though they would not want to lose their street markets.
 Nor do they want to lose their outstanding culinary traditions since American fast food franchises are also familiar sights in Latin American countries.
 Latin Americans also insist on not being pushovers against their more powerful American counterparts and always insist on being treated with respect.

-Tourists from the US [Traveling to and Through Latin America and Spain] do not often encounter problems when visiting Latin America and Spain.
+Tourists from the US do not often encounter problems when visiting Latin America and Spain.
 Some Americans have even set up home in Latin America.
 Latin Americans and Spaniards are always quite hospitable and usually love it when English speaking Americans make an effort to learn their language.
 However, Americans who show no respect to the Latin Americans receive an equal measure of hostility and get stereotypically branded as brash Americans.